BookStackApp/website/content/docs/admin/security.md

 ### Web Crawler Control

 The rules found in the `/robots.txt` file are automatically controlled via the "Allow public viewing?" setting.
 This can be overridden by setting `ALLOW_ROBOTS=false` or `ALLOW_ROBOTS=true` in your `.env` file.
 If you'd like to customise the rules this can be done via theme overrides.

+---

+<a name="secure-cookies"></a>

+### Secure Cookies

+BookStack uses cookies to track sessions, remember logins and for XSRF protection.
+When using HTTPS you may want to ensure that cookies are only sent back to the browser if the connection is over HTTPS.
+This can be enabled by setting `SESSION_SECURE_COOKIE=true` in your `.env` file.